 My name is Jennifer Gresham and my Myers-Briggs personality type is INTJ.
 I grew up on five acres of pine and saw palmetto in one of the few rural areas of Tampa, Florida.
 I am a graduate of the U.S. Air Force Academy, where I was nick-named Cadet Happy Camper.
 I am the odd combination of PhD biochemist and award-winning poet.

 I eventually returned to the Air Force Academy as an instructor, where every student is required to take a full year of chemistry.
 Based on informal surveys, I can tell you not everyone was as riveted by the periodic table or Le Chatelier’s principle as I was.
 I would explain, “Science is life, and life is science: you can’t be interested in one and not the other.”

 This is somewhat ironic given that I struggled to choose between a chemistry and English major in college myself.
 Twenty years later I realized I chose science because I thought it would pay the bills, not because I truly had that “fire in the belly.”
 This blog chronicles how I eventually left my scientific career to become a full-time writer and public speaker.

 A lesser-known benefit of my teaching career was that my office was catty-corner to the man who would later become my husband.
 We like to tell people we “just had that chemistry.”
-We currently live in Montgomery, Alabama with our daughter Ingrid, and two cats, Pico and Starbuck.
+We currently live in Seattle, Washington with our daughter and two cats, Pico and Starbuck.